niteshxy/ApiTestsKarate/readme.md

 ## Framework Details
 These tests are implemented in [karate](https://github.com/intuit/karate) framework.
 The tests are present in `.feature` files which are in the respective directories in  src/test/java/examples directory.
 The test follow the gherkin format which is supported by karate framework.
 All the implementation to run the scenarios in `.feature`  files is provided by karate.

+## Continous Integration

+This project is configured for continous integration using Circle CI.
+The circle CI settings are configured in `.circleci/config.yml` file.
+So whenever a change is commited to this repository then the build is triggered on Circle CI which is linked to this repository.